timols/jenkins-gitlab-merge-request-builder-plugin/README.md

 * Set the ``Gitlab Host URL`` to the base URL of your Gitlab server
 * Set your ``Jenkins Username`` for the Jenkins user (defaults to jenkins)
 * Set your ``Jenkins API Token`` for the Jenkins user.
-This can be found by logging into Gitlab as Jenkins and going to the user profile section
+This can be found by logging into Gitlab as Jenkins and going to the user profile section.
 * Set/change any of the other available parameters as necessary.
 If you host Gitlab over an SSL connection you may want to enable ignoring certificate errors.
 * ``Save`` to preserve your changes.